 The Rescue is Now Open!

-Imagine yourself on the Philippine Island of Negros in 1944.
-The occupying Japanese soldiers terrorized Americans there as well as their Filipino friends and neighbors.
-By the spring of that year, American missionaries and those working at sugar mills or other industries were being hunted by the soldiers and they became refugees.
+Imagine yourself on the Philippine island of Negros in 1944.
+Japanese forces are terrorizing Americans and their Filipino allies.
+By spring, missionaries and civilians working in sugar mills and other industries are being hunted, becoming refugees.

-In May, the USS Crevalle, a Balao-class submarine, set out to rescue 25 American refugees from Negros, along with top secret documents.
-They found 40 passengers awaiting them including 28 women and children and three Bataan survivors.
-Many had trekked 100 miles to reach the beach rendezvous point, hiding from enemy along the way.
+In May, the USS Crevalle, a Balao-class submarine, is sent to rescue 25 Americans along with top-secret documents.
+But when it arrives, 40 passengers are waiting—including 28 women and children and three Bataan survivors.
+Many have walked over 100 miles through dense jungle, evading enemy patrols to reach the beach rendezvous.

-Experience The Rescue and become part of this true story!
+Step into The Rescue and become part of this true story.
 Let 7-year-old Berna Real, one of the child refugees, be your guide.
-You’ll follow her through the jungle, duck, and hide from enemy patrols.
+Follow her through the jungle where you will duck, hide, and survive.

-Once on board the submarine, you’ll encounter a Japanese convoy, and the Crevalle will be engaged in battle – just like it actually happened as the Crevalle was en route to Australia!
-See and feel the depth charges!
-Watch the crew react alongside Berna, her brother Billy, and the rest of the refugee party.
+Once aboard the submarine, you’ll encounter a Japanese convoy—and the Crevalle will dive into battle, just as it did en route to Australia.
+Feel the depth charges.
+Experience the danger alongside the crew, Berna, her brother Billy, and the other refugees.

-This is a multi-sensory, multi-dimensional experience – history will come alive around you.
+This is a multi-sensory, fully immersive experience where history surrounds you.

-(This experience may be too intense for young children or anyone with sensory processing difficulties.)
+(May be too intense for young children or those with sensory sensitivities.)

 The Crew of the Crevalle were doing double duty on the trip - hosting passengers and continuing their patrol duties.